skonfig/extra/type/__dtnrch_getssl_cert/man.rst

    absent
       | the certificate configuration should be removed from GetSSL.
       | NB: certificates copied to ``--*-loc`` will not be removed.
+validation
+   Specifies the method GetSSL should use to validate the domains.

+   Currently, these methods are supported:

+   http-01
+      Stores a file in the webroot of the web server.

+      **Parameters:**

+      webroot
+         The location of the domain's web server's document root. dns-01
+      Adds a TXT record to the domain's DNS.

+      **Parameters:**

+      add-script
+         Executable script that adds a TXT record. del-script
+         Executable script that deletes a TXT record.

+   Methods and parameters are specified as a single cdist parameter, e.g.:

+   - ``--validation http-01:webroot=/var/www``
+   - ``--validation dns-01:add-script=/usr/local/bin/dns-add,del-script=/usr/local/bin/dns-del``

 BOOLEAN PARAMETERS
 ------------------